schmelto/100-days-of-code/log.md

 **Today's Progress**:

-MAde some typewrting text and add some content.
+Made some typewriting text and add some content.

 ![portfolio](./img/2021-02-11-portfolio.gif)